SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/04-FS-Module.md

 ```
 If we use the `fs.readdir()` method then the content of a given directory will be read asynchronously.

-It returns an array of String, Buffer or fs.Dirent objects that contain the files in the directory.
+It returns an array of String, Buffer, or `fs.Dirent` objects that contain the files in the directory.

 ```js
 let fs = require('fs');